How to Let Go of the Mom Guilt

-- Find a quote or mantra that centers you, (Find this ahead of time so you can just say it to yourself in the moment.)
+- Find a quote or mantra that centers you.
 I think of my favorite quote, by Carl Bard: “Though no one can go back and make a brand new start, anyone can start from now and make a brand new ending.”
 It reminds me that I have the power to change the situation.

-- Try to take a mini break to “reset”.
-Walk outside, stretch, get a drink of water.
+- Try to take a mini-break to “reset”.
+Walk outside, stretch, and get a drink of water.
 Sometimes I go back to this post to remember how to reset my day.

 Instead of a Guilty Mom, perhaps you are a Growing Mom – still learning.